Three models for oil and gas sustainability

 Here are three independent models which could be used as a starting point to show increased sustainability, both your current position and a plan for continued improvement.

-SCIENCE BASED TARGETS - this means you have a path to reduce emissions in line with the Paris Agreement goals, or a temperature rise of 1.5 to 2 degrees.
-It is one thing to define your pathway if you are company which has emissions from its own operations,showing how these emissions will reduce.
+This means you have a path to reduce emissions in line with the Paris Agreement goals, or a temperature rise of 1.5 to 2 degrees.
+It is one thing to define your pathway if you are company which has emissions from its own operations, showing how these emissions will reduce.
 But for a fossil fuel producer, it is much harder to define this pathway, because the more you produce, the further away from the pathway you go.
 But it could be possible.
 For an oil and gas producer it could be with plans to gradually increase its CCUS investment, sale of a final fuel such as hydrogen or hydrogen based products, its renewables operations, or even plans to scale down fossil fuel production.

 Future Energy Partners is developing consultancy services to help oil and gas operators decide on the right sustainability model and make an improvement plan.
-If you are interested in discussing further with us, please let us know by filling in this form here.
+If you are interested in discussing further with us, please let us know.